stsievert/jem-press/content/index.md

 jem-press is designed to be *easy.* Complexity and ease seem to opose each other.
-This site generator is designed for you to create a site with ease and to customize the site with almost equal ease (or certainly less pain than before).
+This site generator is designed for you to create a site with ease and to customize the site with almost equal ease to a small degree.
+If you're interested in drastically changing the site, jem-press is not for you.

-jem-press was inspired by [jemdoc][jemdoc] and [octopress][octo] (and hence the name).
+If [Octopress][octo] and [jemdoc][jemdoc] had a child, they would name it jem-press.
+It would combine the convince of jemdoc with the functionality of Octopress.
 The main differences are jem-press uses the popular Markdown and requires no configuration: you just start writing content. jemdoc uses a not-very-popular markup syntax and requires some initial setup.
 Octopress is easy to use but is blog aware and doesn't seem right for these simple website.
-If the two had a child, they would name it jem-press.

 ## Features
 * simple, feature minimal (deliberately!)